overturetool/overturetool.github.io/download/examples/VDM++/index.md

 ### Trayallocation
-﻿This VDM++ model is made by two students of a sortation system able to sort parcels into different trays for example for an airport sorting suitcases for different flights.
+This VDM++ model is made by two students of a sortation system able to sort parcels into different trays for example for an airport sorting suitcases for different flights.
 The model here focus on the algorithm for prioritising between different feeders